deltova/mydebugger/README.md

 ### Prerequisites

-To make it work you need libbfd.
+To make it work you need libbfd and capstone.

 ### Installing